 But the interval between the open string and the first fretted note is also crucial to overall intonation.
 Think of all of the first position chords with open strings juxtaposed to fretted notes.
 This area of the fret board more than any other exhibits troublesome intonation.

-Adjusting the string end positions at both ends, in the field, in reality, is not a formulaic process.
+Adjusting the string end positions at both ends in the field / in reality is not a formulaic process.
 Variations in action and the concomitant difference in fretted-string-tension at any position on any neck produce uneven and varying outcomes.
 Variations exhibited on any particular instrument change with changes of string diameter and composition.
-Nut compensation is essentially changing the distance between the open string, (recall that this is the note that you calibrate to your tuner determining open string tension) and all of the fretted notes.
+Nut compensation is essentially changing the distance between the open string (recall that this is the note that you calibrate to your tuner determining open string tension) and all of the fretted notes.
 This is most evident in the that often pitchy move from open string to the first fret.
 Especially on shorter scale guitars given the shorter fret to fret distances, the pitch up effect of increasing the string tension as you depress / fret the string is a higher proportion of the pitch delta.
 Short scale instruments with high string tension can particularly benefit from individual nut position adjustments.

 A combination of appropriate action and compensation at both ends of the string is the way to get as close to equal temperament as one can on any guitar with a given set of strings, tuned in a particular way.
 One aims to make as many areas of the fret board, in a given tuning, play as close as possible to in tune.
 Recall that each string behaves differently.
 This is a time consuming process sometimes, in the words of master luthier Mike McConnville, "a moving target".
 Sometimes compromises due to difficult to regulate or uneven action are necessary.